nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 InternBuddy is a brownfield project adapted from [AddressBook Level 3](https://github.com/se-edu/addressbook-level3).
 Our team morphed it from a contact management application to an internship tracker that is designed for Computing undergraduates.
-Development took place over 4 sprints which spans a period of 2-3 months.
+Development took place over 4 sprints which spanned a period of 2-3 months.

 ### Difficulty Level
 For most of our team members, InternBuddy is the first brownfield project that we have undertaken.
 Dealing